communitiesuk/prototype-funding-application-system/README.md

 If you want to be a Fund Applicant, go here: <http://localhost:8080>.

 BEWARE: Note that this is "tested" only in Safari and Chrome on Mac.
 In other browsers you may not be able to run this part of the prototype.
-For example in FIREFOX submitted Applications "lose" their Commitment values.
+For example in FIREFOX submitted Applications "lose" their Output values.

 #### Compliance Reviewer